 There's no shortage of hotels in Kovalam beach, but these are among the best ones to suit all budgets.
 If you're looking to save money, travel to Kovalam during the May to September monsoon season, and you'll be able to enjoy discounts of 50% or more on room rates.
 This makes luxury hotels much more affordable.

 01 of 10

 Want to stay in secluded luxury?
 The boutique Surya Samudra is the most indulgent property you'll find.
-It's set on 20 acres of landscaped grounds atop a cliff in a secluded spot south of the main beaches, and has 31 heritage cottages (think terracotta roofs, wooden pillars, and tiled floors).
+It's set on 20 acres of landscaped grounds atop a cliff in a secluded spot south of the main beaches, and has 33 heritage cottages and rooms (think terracotta roofs, wooden pillars, and tiled floors).
 The airy cottages, which feature open-air bathrooms, are very private and there's plenty of space to spread out.
 The sea-facing ones are particularly captivating.
 Other facilities include a reputable Ayurvedic spa, two restaurants, and infinity pool.

 - Rates: From about 10,000 rupees per night, plus tax, for a garden view cottage during the monsoon season.
 This increases to around 25,000 rupees, plus tax, during peak season.
 Breakfast is included.

 The very popular Leela is looking a bit tired these days but the atmosphere and views are magical, making this hotel very high on romance.
 The hotel is situated on the side of a cliff overlooking Samudra beach.
 It's a substantial property with 183 rooms a private beach.
 The beach view rooms have their own sun deck, while the peaceful garden view rooms are located in a coconut grove right near the ocean.
 There's a stunning infinity swimming pool as well.